FAQs

 Do not withdraw your student before confirming your student’s enrollment, as this may result in additional documentation being required (e.g. report card).
 Delays in submitting these documents could result in delays starting school.

-You can change your information by logging into Pearson Online Classroom (formerly known as Connexus®).
+You can change your information by logging into Pearson Online Classroom.
 On your caretaker homepage, click on the "Change Contact Information" link.
-Or, you can notify the student’s teacher who can submit the change for you.
+You can also notify the student’s teacher, who can submit the change for you.

-In order to update a parent or student name, Connections Academy will need a copy of the legal name change documentation such as an amended birth certificate, marriage certificate or court order.
-Please submit this documentation via fax or mail.
+To update a parent or student name, Connections Academy will need a copy of the legal name change documentation such as an amended birth certificate, marriage certificate, or court order.
+Please submit this documentation to the Enrollment Department.
+For other inquiries, you may reach out to your student's teacher, school counselor, or principal once they are enrolled.

 Socialization

-Just like in a bricks-and-mortar school, the most successful students have parents who are involved in their education.
+Just like in a brick-and-mortar school, some of the most successful students have parents who take an active role in their education.
 We recommend that a parent or other trusted adult serve as a Learning Coach to support the student’s learning.
-Each family does this differently, and the role largely depends on the age of the student.
-For instance, students in high school are encouraged to work more independently, whereas elementary-age students will need more support while completing lessons.
-Some of the ways families may support learning include providing daily structure, communicating with teachers, and helping students stay on track.
+Support will look different depending on your student’s age and ability to learn independently, but may include providing daily structure, communicating with teachers, and helping students stay on track.

 Connections Academy knows that for students to achieve at the highest levels, they need not only a great academic program, but also the freedom to learn in a safe and comfortable setting.
 Parents and Learning Coaches also play a key role in creating this environment to ensure their child’s well-being.
 Below are some of the most important resources Connections Academy provides to ensure that students are safe and focused on learning: